 Below, we identify the best methods for obtaining divorce records.

-Request a Divorce Certificate from Vital Records
+Request a Divorce Certificate From Vital Records

-A divorce certificate validates that two people are divorced and is often all a person needs.
+A divorce certificate validates that two people are divorced, and is often all a person needs.
 You can request a copy of a divorce certificate at the Clerk of Court’s office in the county in which you obtained your divorce, or you can contact the Vital Records office.
 To contact the NC Vital Records Office, you can call 919-733-3000.

 If you are making a request to the Vital Records office, you can download a PDF form to fill out.
-Either enter the information directly into the form or print off the form and hand write in the information.
+Either enter the information directly into the form or print off the form and handwrite in the information.
 Remember to always keep a copy of the completed form for your records.

 For a divorce certificate, the form asks the number of copies you want and whether you want the certificate certified (you probably do).
 You must also include:

-- Each spouse’s full name
+- Each spouse’s full name.

-- Date of divorce
+- Date of divorce.

-- Location of divorce (city or county)
+- Location of divorce (city or county).

-As of April 2020, it costs $24 to get one copy of the divorce certificate.
+As of April 2020, it costs $24 to receive one copy of the divorce certificate.
 If you want an additional copy, it is an additional $15 per copy.
 Expedited requests require payment of an additional $15 fee.
 You should send the printed request to the address provided on the form.

-Also include your identification with the request.
+Also, include your identification with the request.
 This is required.
 Not everyone can order a copy of a divorce certificate through the Vital Records Office.
 Current acceptable identification is listed on the form itself.

 Obtain Divorce Records at the Courthouse

 To obtain divorce records, you typically need the names of the parties, the date of the divorce, and the case number.
-There should be computers to assist looking up a case number if you do not already have it.
+There should be computers to assist in looking up a case number if you do not already have it.

-If you go to the courthouse, you can typically look at most of the divorce record file.
+If you go to the courthouse, you can typically look at most of the divorce record files.
 This means you can see the divorce decree, which goes into detail about child custody and the division of marital property.
 In other words, you can find out much more than simply a copy of the divorce certificate.

 Need Assistance?
 Contact a Family Law Attorney in Monroe, NC